Holyoke/Spacer-Rails/readme.md

 On the front-end, /messages/:id will show the highlighted corrections and one can go to api/messages for JSON output.

 Messages can be created through the root page, or an AJAX POST request can be used on the url api/messages.
+To use, install and visit the root page to begin.
+Upon entering the input, the app will redirect you to the results.

 ## Installation